The Hidden Cost of Contract Intake Chaos—and How Automated Forms Fix It

 Can automated intake forms trigger contract drafting and approval workflows?

 Yes.
-On submission, rules can generate a draft from templates and route the request through predefined approvals before sending for signature.
+On submission, automated intake forms can generate a draft from templates and route the request through predefined approvals before sending for signature—all without manual intervention.

 Sirion is the world’s leading AI-native CLM platform, pioneering the application of Agentic AI to help enterprises transform the way they store, create, and manage contracts.
 The platform’s extraction, conversational search, and AI-enhanced negotiation capabilities have revolutionized contracting across enterprise teams – from legal and procurement to sales and finance.